GramThanos/PiLanshare/README.md

 ![preview image](https://raw.githubusercontent.com/GramThanos/PiLanshare/master/preview/webui_default_dnsmasq.png)

 ___

 ### Set up

-*This is the first version of this guide thus it may have errors, help us to improve it.
+*This is the first version of this guide thus it may have errors, help me to improve it.
 Please open an issue for any problem*

 To start with, you should have a Raspberry Pi running Raspbian (Stretch for now).